OutSystems/docs-product/src/develop/testing/testing-bdd-framework.md

 This article describes how to install and start using the BDDFramework tools to implement automated and structured component testing.
 Component testing in OutSystems covers testing **Actions** and exposed **Services** that make up an application's logic.

+Component testing in OutSystems includes the following standard test types:
+* Unit Tests, which developers maintain, focus on individual units of code or components that are owned by a single team
+* Integration Tests, which test whether two or more components work together; these touch a broader application scope than unit testing and the tested code usually belongs to two or more teams
+* API Tests, which verify the contract between consumer and provider and the behavior of your application's existing API endpoints

  Separate BDDFramework tools exist for server-side and client-side testing.

 * [BDDFramework](https://www.outsystems.com/forge/Component_Documentation.aspx?ProjectId=1201&ProjectName=bddframework) - Allows you to test public Server Actions
 * [BDDFramework for Client-Side](https://www.outsystems.com/forge/component-overview/10917/bddframework-client-side) - Allows you to test public Client Actions

-Both tools provide a similar user experience as well as the following features:
+Both tools provide a similar user experience and the following features:
 * Tests use Gherkin-like syntax and offer a visual representation of test execution
-* Test structure is created using Web Blocks that the tool provides
+* You create the test structure using Web Blocks that the tool provides
 * Test code is implemented through actions that are bound to each used Web Block
 * Test Web Blocks are organized into normal screens called Test Suites